my-dimons/Unity-Examples/docs/source/script_utils/audio/sfxmanager.rst

 **NAMESPACE:**
    `UnityUtils.ScriptUtils.Audio`

-The *SfxManager* is used to easily play sound effects with preset volumes from the :doc:`AudioManager` script, and a random pitch variance.
+The *SfxManager* is used to easily play sound effects with preset volumes from the :doc:`AudioManager` script, and add random pitch variance.

-* default pitch variance is `0.1`
+* Default pitch variance is `0.1`

 Example Usage
 -------------